Aurora (singer): 2020–2023: The Gods We Can Touch

-In May 2020, Aurora released "Exist for Love", which was presented as her first love song, accompanied by a self-directed music video.
-Created during the COVID-19 lockdown with string arrangements by Isobel Waller-Bridge, the track marked the beginning of what Aurora described as "a new era" in her career.
-That year, she recorded the title track for the Norwegian Christmas miniseries Stjernestøv for NRK, under the musical direction of Gaute Tønder.
-She also contributed vocals to "Vinterens Gåte" and "Det Ev Ei Rosa Sprunge" for Herborg Kråkevik's album Juleroser, featuring the Bergen Philharmonic Orchestra, and re-recorded her 2015 single "Running with the Wolves" for the animated film Wolfwalkers.
+In November 2020, Aurora recorded the title track for the Norwegian Christmas miniseries Stjernestøv for NRK, under the musical direction of Gaute Tønder; she then contributed vocals to "Vinterens Gåte" and "Det Ev Ei Rosa Sprunge" for Herborg Kråkevik's album Juleroser.
+Backed by the Bergen Philharmonic Orchestra, the release preceded another film contribution.
+Later that December, Aurora re-recorded her 2015 single "Running with the Wolves" for the animated film Wolfwalkers.